ruzibizak/final_git_Advanced/Readme.md

-   ## exercise 2:Working on the Feature Branch
+   ## exercise 2:Working on the Feature Branches
    ```bash
              git add feature.txt
               git commit -m "Implemented core functionality for new feature"